bitcoin/bips/bip-update-process.md

 After fleshing out the proposal further and ensuring that it is of high quality and properly formatted, the authors should open a pull request to the [BIP repository](https://github.com/bitcoin/bips).
-The document must adhere to the formatting requirements specified below and should be provided as a file named with a working title of the form "bip-title.[md|mediawiki]".
+The document must adhere to the formatting requirements specified above and should be provided as a file named with a working title of the form "bip-title.[md|mediawiki]".
 The authors must not self-assign a number to their proposal.

-BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent bitcoin projects working on adopting the proposal, or by the authors working for an extended period toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
+BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g., by generating substantial public discussion and commentary from diverse contributors, by independent bitcoin projects working on adopting the proposal, or by the authors working for an extended period toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
 The BIP editors should delay number assignment when they perceive a proposal being met with lack of interest: number assignment facilitates the